 Advanced, experienced meditators find some days they are unable to get to the deeper states, they have experienced many times.
 This notion, of meditation practice leading to deeper states and then you never have to go back to battling a busy mind, is a myth (until you reach Tranquil Abiding).

 An expert in meditation is such, not because they never have a busy mind but because they have stopped struggling, have done their time in meditation, and never given up on the process.
-I tend to talk about meditation as a process because, as a process, you do not have to worry about the goal being achieved (this creates stress).
-Instead, your goal is to meditate (without expectations) and meditate some more – thereby giving your mind and body the chance to heal your stress – which leads to experiencing peaceful states (but not all the time).
+I tend to talk about meditation as a process.
+As a process, you do not have to worry about achieving the goal (this creates stress).
+Instead, your goal is to meditate (without expectations) and meditate some more.
+Thereby giving your mind and body the chance to heal your stress – which leads to experiencing peaceful states (but not all the time).

-I liken it to a game of snakes and ladders (see my future post on this), because although it may seem as if you are climbing the ladder of success with your meditation (for a little while) it is inevitable you shall land on a snake and feel like you are back to the beginning.
-Some days you are up then, for no apparent reason, your struggling to find the peace you expect.
-This is completely NORMAL.
+I liken it to a game of snakes and ladders (see my future post on this).
+Although it may seem as if you are climbing the ladder of success with your meditation (for a little while), it is inevitable you shall land on a snake and feel as if you are back to the beginning.
+Some days you are up.
+Then, for no apparent reason, you are struggling to find the peace you expect.
+This process is entirely natural.

 On the days when your meditation sucks, it gives you a chance to practise patience, to be gentle with yourself and use mindful awareness while relaxing into the tension created by expectation.

 My definition of meditation is: “A purposeful activity of at least three of the seven technologies of mind that produce psychological changes“.
-The “family” is the 3 (or more) DNA strands that make up meditation.
-So, if you are intentionally using the 3 core DNA strands* of meditation – to try to relax, and focus on trying to observe your stresses and strains (expectations?) – then you are meditating, even though it doesn’t feel like it.
+The “family” is the three (or more) DNA strands that make-up meditation.
+If you are intentionally using the three core DNA strands* of meditation – to try to relax, and focus on trying to observe your stresses and strains (expectations?) – then you are meditating, even though it doesn’t feel like it.